 Indeed, when moving to a new country, cultural differences are both very fun to discover and very frustrating, because you can feel inadequate.
 Yet, most people adapt quickly, and after a while, they don’t even notice these little differences anymore.
 Immigrants go with the flow and embrace their new lives, it’s the only way to survive after all.

 But there are these obvious, yet strangely subtle cultural differences you may have never really considered.
 Driving rules are different.
-You spend hours looking for household products at your supermarket.
+You spend hours looking for household products at the supermarket.
 You are really not sure what the cashier is saying when he is asking if you have a dime.
-Welcome to the wonderful world of immigrants!
+Welcome to the wonderful life of immigrants!

 Canadians drive on the right side of the road, like their Southern neighbours, no big surprise here.

 But did you know that you can “right turn on red”?
 In Canada, and more generally in North America, vehicles at a traffic light showing a red signal to turn right can turn right when the way is clear.
 Apparently, this law was adopted in the 1970s to save fuel during the oil and energy crisis.
 If you are a pedestrian crossing, even though you have the right of way, always pay attention because cars tend to turn pretty fast sometimes.

 Another law you may not be familiar with is the school bus traffic stop law.
 For instance, in Ontario, vehicles going both ways are required to stop when a school bus has its overhead red signal lights flashing.
 Failing to stop results in heavy fines, so beware!

 At first, you probably won’t be familiar with local brands and stores.
 It’s actually kind of fun because for once, you don’t feel influenced by advertising or peer pressure.